 Inside, eighteen chapels reign, none more impressive than the Chapel of the Holy Cross.
 The chapel features a number of Russian wall paintings and a Kazimierz IV’s spectacular marble sarcophagus carved by Veit Stoss, whose famous altarpiece at St. Mary’s Basilica (see below) is a national treasure.

-The craziest (or creepiest) feature of Wawel Cathedral are the Royal Crypts below.
+The craziest (or creepiest) feature here is the Royal Crypts below.
 From 1533 onwards, all the remains of the Polish kings and the other royals have been laid to rest here.

 The honour, after Poland dispensed with their monarchy, also extended famous politicians and cultural figures including Adam Mickiewicz.
 Ironically enough, Poland’s most famous poet was born in Lithuania and never set foot in Krakow until his burial in the Royal Crypts some 35 years after his death.